 Many of the briefs filed in support of the same-sex couple argued a more emotional aspect of the case: Why would local, state, or federal governments condone such treatment of LGBT Americans?

 Chad Flanders, a law professor at Saint Louis University who teaches a course on the First Amendment and religion, told the Deseret News that people who support Phillips argue that the First Amendment’s religious-rights protections override “hurt feelings.”

 “But,” he noted further, “[the case] is also about equality.
 If you’re serving everybody except this one class of people because of race, gender or sexual orientation, there’s a harm there that the law recognizes.”

-Observers of the case say however the justices decide, it will have major implications for both religious and LGBT rights.
+Observers of the case say however the justices decide, it will have major implications for both LGBT and religious rights.